 The metro network of Amsterdam includes 5 lines and 39 stations.

-Four out of the five metro lines pass through the Amsterdam Centraal Station.
+Four out of the five metro lines pass through Amsterdam Centraal Station.

 Source: https://gvb.nl/en/gvb-maps

-If you plan to travel by metro frequently, we recommend to If you plan to use public transport a lot, we recomment to choose one of the travel tickets/passes:
+If you plan to use public transport a lot, we recommend choosing one of the travel tickets or passes:

 |---|---|---|